preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/permissions/index.rst

 Users and groups
 ******************
+The following permissions can be set here:

+.. image:: permissions-businessusers-groups-v75.png

 Here you can add or remove business profile administrators, and set separate administrators for various parts of the business profile, if needed.
 You must be business profile administrator or tenant administrator to edit the permissions.

-.. image:: permissions-businessusers-groups-v75.png

 A business profile administrator automatically has permissions for Workspace, Shared links, Announcements and Search, and therefore does not need to be added there.